INSTRUMENT FLIGHT - Rules governing the procedures for conducting instrument flight.

 AccuWeather, established in 1962, is the World´s Weather Authority.
 Providing local forecasts for everywhere in the United States and over two million locations worldwide.
 Providing our products and services to more than 175,000 paying customers in media, business, government and institutions.
 Headquartered in State College, PA, is home to the greatest number of forecast meteorologists in one location anywhere in the world.

+STUDENT PILOTS: This tool will defiantly assist you with your Go-No-Go decision based on current IFR Weather and Flight Planning.
 This java application was designed to assist flights for Helicopter Emergency Medical Services.
 It features ceiling and visibility data, base and reflective radar tools, convection data, high resolution GIS Data, and saved views.
 This tool has been designed and focused on low altitude flying information and is a perfect tool for disseminating VFR, MVFR, IFR, and LIFR flight conditions outside of primary controlled airspaces [B,C,D].

 This is the most comprehensive tool available.
 It provides all of the features and datasets of the other tools and more!
 It displays icing, turbulence, ceiling, visibility, temperature, winds, humidity, radar, satellite, AIRMETs, PIREPs, METARs, and TAFs.
 All 3D data are shown both horizontally and vertically and can be animated in time.
 The Flight Path Tool lets you create vertical cross-sections along your flight route.
 It also allows you to see meteorograms of observed and forecasted conditions for any surface station.
-QUICK SAVE: [[View]]»[Save View (Name)] then [[View]]»[Default View (Select Name)]
+QUICK SAVE: [[View]]»[Save View (Name)] then [[View]]»[Default View (Select Name)] Java 7 Update 25 [Highly Recommended]

 TEMPORARY FLIGHT RESTRICTIONS (TFR)